Discover the best things to see and do in the Bay of Kotor in Montenegro. Choose from boat trips, walking tours, historical sites and many more!

 Risan – this is a small, historic village which is home

 Perast – the star of the bay.
 The UNESCO Heritage protected town is all stone and looks as though it hasn't changed in centuries.
-There are some lovely hotels to stay in, namely Hotel Conte and Per Astra.
+There are some lovely hotels to stay in, like Iberostar Grand Perast, Hotel Conte and Per Astra.
 And the cherry on the top are the two islands - Our Lady of the Rocks and St George - that you can see from anywhere in the village.

 Orahovac – Orahovac is pretty, close to Kotor and is a quiet village with a single restaurant.